-Importance of computer and online security has been growing steadily with more and more things people can do online.
-Shopping and banking are just two examples where you might lose your money to cyber-crooks.
+Importance of computer and online security has been growing steadily with more and more things people can on the Internet.
+Online shopping and banking are just two examples where you might lose your money to cyber-crooks.

 I'll list some of the most common misunderstandings about security and privacy, followed by steps that help you stay safe online.